Skip to main content

 Chotpoti (চটপটি)

-A tangy and spicy chickpea snack garnished with boiled eggs, cucumber, onions, and a variety of chutneys.
-A popular street food throughout Bangladesh.
+A tangy, spicy chickpea snack topped with boiled eggs, cucumber, onions, and several chutneys.
+Another street-stall regular across the country.

 Bhuna Khichuri (ভুনা খিচুড়ি)